jeremyhager/jeremyhager.github.io/docs/setting-up-ldap-servers.md

 ---
-id: provisioning-ldap
+id: setting-up-ldap-servers
-title: Provisioning ldap
+title: Setting up ldap servers
-sidebar_label: Provisioning ldap
+sidebar_label: Setting up ldap servers
 ---

 Now that Foreman is set up to provision hosts and DHCP is pointed to the Foreman server, it's time to set up the ldap servers.